 Working from Home

 Working from home is a growing trend that we expect to increase.
-Having a space where you can separate from the home to focus and work is critical to productivity.
+Having a space where you can separate from the common areas of your home to focus and work is critical to productivity.

 Adding Home Offices